 When you decide to move on to Larung Gar and western Sichuan you head to the Xīnnánmén bus station, also known as Chengdu tourism bus station since most buses going to the most famous places in Sichuan and even some places in Yunnan departs from there.

 The bus station is quite small, some of the staff speak some basic English and are very helpful to get you on the right bus.

 The busses from Xīnnánmén bus station to Kanding departure between 7 am to 14.00 costs about 130RMB.

 The route to Kanding is only about 330km but will take you between 6 to 12hours.

 Kanding is a small mountain city at the altitude of 2600m (8,530 ft), you will notice the clean air compared to Chengdu straight away when you arrive.
 If your not in a hurry, Kanding you could spend a few days in Kanding exploring the mountains surrounding or visit one of the two temples in their area.

-The bus station in Kanding is very small and located in the “beginning” of the city, buses run to Chengdu from around 6 am to 15.00.
-Buses to other designations include Ganzi (Garzê) only goes around 6 am.
-The price is120RMB and takes around 6-12hours depends on how many locals it pick up and drops off on the way.
+The bus station in Kangding is tiny and located in the “beginning” of the city, buses run to Chengdu from around 6 am to 15.00.
+Buses to other designations include Ganzi (Garzê) only goes about 6 am.
+The price is120RMB and takes around 6-12hours depend on how many locals it picks up and drops off on the way.

-Ganzi Its an important city in what is still seen as the indigenous Tibetan population as the historical region of Kham.
-Situated in a large valley with grassy hills at an elevation of 3400 meters. it’s got a very interesting Monastery overlooking the city.
-I recommended spending some hours exploring it.
+Ganzi, It’s an important city in what is still seen as the indigenous Tibetan population as the historical region of Kham—situated in a large valley with grassy hills at an elevation of 3400 meters.
+It’s got a fascinating Monastery overlooking the city.
+I recommend spending some hours exploring it.

 It’s another monastery about 30km away that you can easily spend a day checking out with some hot springs that you can spend some time relax your body for the extremely bumpy road to Larung gar the next day.